FHantke/brave-browser-wiki/iOS-Development-Environment.md

 ### Debugging

-Breakpoints should work like normal across both brave-core and brave-ios codebases as long as you ran the initial bootstrap script in the prerequisites list which will create an `LLDBInit` file to fix debug source mapping.
+Breakpoints should work like normal across both brave-core and brave-ios codebases.
+The `ios_bootstrap` script (which runs automatically as part of `sync`) will create an `LLDBInit` file to fix debug source mapping when build acceleration is enabled.

 ### Build Acceleration